 3. Ireland

-Ireland’s planning process is categorized into two sections: organizing physical development and creating a long-term growth and development strategy.
-In addition to aesthetic considerations, the development’s impact on the community, environment, and economy is also considered.
-The opportunity to shape and influence our world’s future lies in Ireland’s urban planning programs.
+Ireland’s planning system considers physical development as well as long-term growth and development strategies.
+In addition to design considerations, planners also consider a development’s impact on the community, environment, and economy.
+The opportunity to shape and influence future cities and regions makes Ireland a strong option for students interested in urban planning.

 4. Denmark